lulu98/my-chess-game/README.md

 # My Chess Game
 ## Introduction
 This application is a simple chess game built with Python.
 The graphics engine is also built with Python.
-Now, you can also play the game with your voice, but it is very slow and inefficient because speech recognition sucks in Python.
+By now there are timers available for both players and an option to turn back time as far as you want.
+The timers won't be updated, because if you want to go back to think about a move, you at least need some disadvantage.

 ![alt text](https://github.com/lulu98/my-chess-game/blob/master/mythumbnail.png)